omarradi777/airalo-customer-portal-e2e/README.md

 3. Cypress will automatically be installed via `npm` and will be available in the `node_modules` folder.

 ---

+## Add Env variables

+Create a `.env` in the root directory of the project and the required env key/values similar to the .env.dist structure

 ## Running Tests